 Outdoor family recreation is waiting for you at the Faerder National Park, as it has coastal outdoor recreation.
 Discover Færder National Park, one of Norway’s most important areas for coastal outdoor recreation.

 The visitor’s center is located at the southern tip of the Tjøme, World’s End.
 Situated as a rotunda and really s a cool find!
 The destination offers panoramic views of Faerder national park!

 There is a recreational area that allows you to capture amazing views of the fjord, rocks, skerries and fishing spots- talk about an activity that a family will love?

-Viking heritage was most present in this area so you will able to learn more about it from the royal burial mounds in Borre in Horton, to the Oseberg ship burial mound and Slottsfjellet in Tønsberg and that is just a small spattering of what you can uncover from the Viking age.
+Viking heritage was most present in this area so you will able to learn more about it from the royal burial mounds in Borre in Horton.
+Travel on to the Oseberg ship burial mound and Slottsfjellet in Tønsberg.
+However, there is still more, as this is just a small spattering of what you can uncover from the Viking age.